-The 633rd Mission Support Group provides mission-ready expeditionary Airmen to COCOM operations worldwide.
-As Air Combat Command’s largest group and only joint base, its 2,700 personnel across six squadrons provide mission support for HQ ACC, four operational wings and more than 20 major associate units.
-The Group provides civil engineering, security, contracting, communications services, logistical operations and force support for a 3,600-acre base community supporting 151,000 active-duty military members, civilians and retirees.
+The 633d Mission Support Group provides mission-ready expeditionary Airmen to COCOM operations worldwide.
+As Air Combat Command’s largest group and only joint base, its 2200 personnel across five squadrons provide mission support for HQ ACC, four operational wings and more than 20 major associate units.
+The Group provides civil engineering, security, communications services, logistics readiness and force support for a 3,600 acre base community supporting 145,000 military members, civilians and retirees.

-The 633 CES provides 489 military members and civilians to prepare and sustain natural and built infrastructure on the oldest active Air Force airfield valued at $1.9 billion.
-The squadron designs, constructs, maintains, and repairs and protects 648 facilities and 3,644 acres, to support 151,000 active-duty military members, civilians and retirees, and $3.4 billion in mission assets.
+The 633 CES provides 444 military members and civilians to prepare and sustain natural and built infrastructure on the oldest active Air Force airfield valued at $521 million.
+The squadron designs, constructs, maintains, repairs and protects 651 facilities and 3,644 acres to support all JBLE military members, dependents, civilians and retirees, and $2.4 billion in mission assets.
 Finally, 633 CES provides broad spectrum services to include fire and emergency services, emergency management, explosive ordnance disposal and asset management.

 The 633 CS provides full-spectrum communications supporting worldwide warfighting missions.
-The Squadron designs, implements, operates and maintains $180 million in voice, data, network, air traffic & industrial control, and knowledge management systems for Headquarters Air Combat Command, four operational wings, more than 20 major associate units and 470 Department of Defense sites as well as antenna maintenance for 60 sites.
-Finally, 633 CS manages a $5 million annual budget and 388 people to meet communications needs for 151,000 active-duty military members, civilians and retirees.633rd Contracting Squadron
+The Squadron designs, implements, operates and maintains $180 million in voice, data, network, radio frequency, and knowledge management systems for Headquarters Air Combat Command, five wings, more than 20 major associate units and 470 Department of Defense sites as well as antenna maintenance for 60 sites.
+Finally, 633 CS manages a $4 million annual budget and 267 people to meet communications needs for 145,000 active-duty military members, civilians and retirees.

 The 633 FSS promotes readiness for worldwide warfighting missions by providing superior military and civilian support, leisure and recreation, youth services, lodging, food service, Airmen and family reintegration support, education counseling, enlisted professional military education and manpower resource control.
-The Squadron supports Headquarters Air Combat Command, 633d Air Base Wing, 1st Fighter Wing, 192 FW, 735th Supply Chain Management Group, 480th Intelligence, Surveillance and Reconnaissance Wing, and more than 198 units in 11 major commands and forward operating areas, to include 13,000 military members, 5,000 civilians, 33,000 family members, and 100,000 retirees.
+The Squadron supports Headquarters Air Combat Command, 633d Air Base Wing, 1st Fighter Wing, 192 FW, 735th Supply chain Management Group, 480th Intelligence, Surveillance and Reconnaissance Wing and more than 162 units in 18 major commands and forward operating areas, to include 8292 military members, 5,000 civilians, 32,000 family members, and 100,000 retirees.